Soap2G/rucio-documentation/docs/operator/k8s-guide.md

   mountPath: /etc/vomses/
 ```

-In this way, we'll get the proper output from the cron-job:
+In this way, we'll get something like the following output from the cron-job:

 ```sh
 renew-fts-proxy: =================== Delegating ========================